 Pin the Heart on the Cupid

-Materials: paper hearts, marker, tape, big picture of Cupid, blindfold
+Materials: paper hearts, marker, tape, the big picture of Cupid, blindfold

 How to Play: